Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: CONCLUSION

-However, with interactions, \emph{welfare} distributions resulting from policy changes such as a price subsidy are generically not point-identified for given values of counterfactual aggregate demand, unlike the case \textit{without} spillovers.
-This is true even for fully parametric specifications, and when equilibria are unique.
+This paper develops tools for economic demand and welfare analysis in binary choice models with social interactions.
+The key finding is that under interactions, \emph{welfare} distributions resulting from policy changes such as a price subsidy are generically not point-identified for given values of counterfactual aggregate demand, unlike the case \textit{without} spillovers.
+This is true even when utility functions and distribution of unobserved heterogeneity are fully parametrized and there is a unique equilibrium.
 Non-identification results from the inability of standard choice data to distinguish between \emph{different} underlying latent mechanisms, e.g. conforming motives, consumer learning, negative externalities etc., which produce the same aggregate social interaction coefficient, but have different welfare implications depending on which mechanism dominates.
 This feature is endemic to many practical settings that economists study, including the health-product adoption case examined here.
 Another prominent example is school-choice, where merit-based vouchers to attend a fee-paying selective school can create negative externalities by lowering the academic quality of the free local school via increased departure of high-achieving students.
 The resulting welfare implications cannot be calculated based solely on a Brock-Durlauf style empirical model of individual school-choice inclusive of a social interaction term.
-This is in contrast to models \emph{without} social interaction, where choice probability functions have been shown to contain all the information required for welfare-analysis.
-Nonetheless, we show that under standard semiparametric linear index restrictions, welfare distributions can be bounded.
-Under some special and untestable cases e.g. exactly symmetric spillover effects or absence of negative externalities, these bounds shrink to point-identified values.
+This is in contrast to models \emph{without} social interaction, where choice probability functions have been shown to contain all the information required for welfare analysis.
+Nonetheless, we show that under standard linear index restrictions, welfare distributions can be bounded.
+Under some special and empirically untestable cases e.g. exactly symmetric spillovers effects or absence of negative externalities, these bounds shrink to point-identified values.
+Next, we develop methods of identification and consistent estimation for the structural utility parameters, required for prediction of counterfactual outcome and welfare bounds, when there is unobserved group-level heterogeneity possibly correlated with observable covariates.
+This is achieved via a novel latent factor modelling of unobserved group-effects and observed covariates, and developing a method of asymptotic analysis where the dimension of nuisance parameters, i.e. the group-effects whose magnitude may be unbounded, increases as the number of groups increase.